Understanding Sleep Apnea as a Disability

 • Evidence of chronic sleep apnea with episodes of apnea or hypopnea documented by sleep testing

-• Cor pulmonale (right-sided heart failure) or pulmonary vascular hypertension (high blood pressure in the lungs) resulting from the sleep apnea
+• Cor pulmonale (right-sided heart failure) or pulmonary vascular hypertension (high blood pressure in the lungs) resulting from sleep apnea

 • Severe daytime sleepiness resulting in an inability to function in a work setting